All Episodes

 What we're not getting to here is Lindsey Graham sucks up to this woman.

-Is if in fact there was surveillance of the Russian ambassador, which we know to be true, and if in fact there was an incidental pickup of General Flynn, which we now know is true, and if in fact there was no minimization process taken, which is the general protocol and procedures that are supposed to be in place, and in fact, how this all became public and was leaked.
+It's so frustrating to me, is if in fact there was surveillance of the Russian ambassador, which we know to be true, and if in fact there was an incidental pickup of General Flynn, which we now know is true, and if in fact there was no minimization process taken, which is the general protocol and procedures that are supposed to be in place, and in fact, how this all became public and was leaked.

 Well, we don't know how it leaked.

-In other words, that is a felony and a violation of the espionage act.
+In other words, that is a felony and a violation of the Espionage Act.

-And it was also the Obama administration that in fact had vetted General Flynn.
+And it was also the Obama administration that, in fact, had vetted General Flynn.

-Now these are are very important points.
+Now, these are very important points.

 Nobody seems to get into the bottom of here.

-Anyway, joining us now, a good friend of the program, our good friend Patrick J. Buchanan, one of the best writers in the country, and he's been there through the Nixon administration, the the Reagan administration, he's been in all the political wars, uh really pushing for a pro blue collar Republican Party for many, many years on issues of trade and non-interventionism and other issues.
+Anyway, joining us now, a good friend of the program, our good friend Patrick J. Buchanan, one of the best writers in the country, and he's been there through the Nixon administration, the Reagan administration.

-You know, I think it's quite true, and uh, you know, Nixon ended badly, but when he came in, he faced the same situation that Donald Trump did, the relentless hostility of the media, the opposition of the deep state in DC and what he was trying to do.
+The relentless hostility of the media, the opposition of the deep state in D.C. and what he was trying to do.

-There's there's two alleged scandals here.
+There's two alleged scandals here.

-One is did the Trump administration collude with Russia to interfere and get all those emails out and damage Hillary Clinton.
+One is, did the Trump administration collude with Russia to interfere and get all those emails out and damage Hillary Clinton?

-We have no evidence of that, and the press is pursuing that.
+We have no evidence of that.

 Well, Pat, look at what we advanced last night.

-Well, you know, you're you're exactly correct here.
+Well, you know, you're exactly correct here.

-Look, the Nixon thing was about uh five guys broke into the national committee, Nixon didn't order it, it was done by his campaign.
+Look, the Nixon thing was about five guys broke into the National Committee.

 He did try to save those guys.